 • Survey responses suggested that meeting agendas were deliberated duly with diverse and active board participation.

-• Having given our representative director and the Executive Officers Meeting a bigger role in managerial decision-making in April 2023, we plan to hold more pre-meeting sessions and other discussion sessions involving external directors and Audit & Supervisory Board members to pick up more governance-level agendas for more substantial deliberations and outcomes.
+• To achieve more substantial deliberations and outcomes, we plan to hold more pre-meeting sessions and other discussion sessions involving external directors and Audit & Supervisory Board members to share how we pick up and refine agendas internally when preparing for board meetings.

 c.
 Operations of the board